awhicks/CS-3704-S23/_lab/team03.md

 github_org: ucsb-cs156-f22
 layout: lab
 num: team03
-ready: false
+ready: true
 starter: "git@github.com:ucsb-cs156-f22/STARTER-team03.git"
 ---

-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET

 {% include drop_down_style.html %}

-# Set up task for lab on Wednesday 11/02
+# Set up tasks for lab on Wednesday 11/02

 You should have six team members, and there a six setup tasks to do.
 So ideally, you'd divide these up one per person.